Codecademy/docs/content/python/concepts/math-module/terms/math-isinf/math-isinf.md

 ---
 Title: 'math.isinf()'
-Description: 'Returns True if value is a positive or negative infinity, and False otherwise.'
+Description: 'Returns a boolean indicating whether the given value is infinite or not.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'